Ezekiel 8 – Abominations at the Temple

 i.
 “The reason for their presence in Ezekiel’s house is not given, though 14:1–3 and 20:1 suggest that they came to him customarily to seek a word from Yahweh.”
 (Block)

 c.
-The hand of the Lord GOD fell upon me there: As before at Ezekiel 1:3, 3:14, and 3:22, Ezekiel felt the presence and strength of Yahweh upon him.
+The hand of the Lord GOD fell upon me there: As before in Ezekiel 1:3, 3:14, and 3:22, Ezekiel felt the presence and strength of Yahweh upon him.

 2. (2-4) In a vision, Ezekiel is transported to Jerusalem.